Evaluation of SB 1041 Reforms to California’s CalWORKs Program (2014-2017)

-This report provides initial findings from the evaluation of the Senate Bill 1041 reforms to the California Work Opportunity and Responsibility to Kids program, with a focus on the implementation of the policy changes and participant outcomes.
+This report offers further findings from the evaluation of the Senate Bill (SB) 1041 reforms to the California Work Opportunity and Responsibility to Kids program, with a focus on ongoing implementation of SB 1041 and updates on participant outcomes.

 The evaluation seeks to address key questions regarding the implementation and impact of SB 1041:

 - Has SB 1041 provided greater flexibility in the services and activities available to participants?

 - Has SB 1041 helped to remove barriers to participants’ employment?

 - Has SB 1041 accelerated participants’ paths to self-sufficiency?